 When sadness descends into deeper level of a person’s life for a prolonged time then it turns into depression.
 Unlike the short-term sadness, depression is a mental disorder.
 It essentially disables a person.
 Severe and prolonged depression makes permanent damages to body, mind, brain and social rapport.
 Untreated acute depression (‘clinical depression’) can result in suicide.
 Hence, depression shouldn’t be taken lightly at all

 What exactly leads to depression?
-Prolonged social isolation, childhood (sexual) abuse, dysfunctional family, lack of a good company, guilt, lack of positive social interactions, oppression, recurring failures, failed ambitions, deceased intimate person(s), broken heart, rejections, failed relationships, failed ventures, negative self-image, worthlessness and hopelessness.
+Prolonged social isolation, childhood (sexual) abuse, dysfunctional family, lack of a good company, guilt, trauma, lack of positive social interactions, oppression, recurring failures, failed ambitions, deceased intimate person(s), broken heart, rejections, failed relationships, failed ventures, negative self-image, worthlessness and hopelessness.

 Also, not being able to find any alternative, promising and positive way out of the ongoing medical conditions like accident, chronic illness can lead to depression.
 Malnutrition, deficiency, hormonal imbalance and heredity can also contribute to development of depression.